MaxenceGiraud/MachineLearningAlgos/README.md

 ## How to
 Some examples on how to use the algorithms can be found in the file [example.py](./example.py)

+The machine learning algorithms are programmed in a similar fashion as sklearn.
+The deep learning are conceived in a Keras-like manner.

 ## Algorithms